adunning/spring-harvest/spring-harvest.rst

 | So he beheld the old man, and desired
 | That he would tell of whom he was, and whence.

+[pg 14]

 | Whereat once more the ancient eyes were fired:
 | “I, I was Arthur’s bishop, at his court
-  And in his church I ministered, and thence
+| And in his church I ministered, and thence
-  When at the last the whole was overthrown
+| When at the last the whole was overthrown
-  With wrath and ill designings, straight I sought
+| With wrath and ill designings, straight I sought
-  A place where I might die, too feeble grown
+| A place where I might die, too feeble grown
-  To endure a new beginning to my years
+| To endure a new beginning to my years
-  When once the past was lost, and whelmed in tears.
+| When once the past was lost, and whelmed in tears.
-  Hither I came, where, in the dawns of time
+| Hither I came, where, in the dawns of time
-  Dim peoples, that the very stones forget,
+| Dim peoples, that the very stones forget,
-  Lived, loved, and fought, and wove the riddling rime On a lake island mystically set.
+| Lived, loved, and fought, and wove the riddling rime
+| On a lake island mystically set.
-  They passed, and after ages manifold
+| They passed, and after ages manifold
-  Came wandering sainted Joseph (even he
+| Came wandering sainted Joseph (even he
-  That tended God’s frail body, and enrolled
+| That tended God’s frail body, and enrolled
-  In linen clothes of spiced fragrancy).
+| In linen clothes of spiced fragrancy).
-  He brought the vessel, vanished now from earth
+| He brought the vessel, vanished now from earth
-  That wrought destruction to the Table Round,
+| That wrought destruction to the Table Round,
-  Since many deemed themselves above their worth
+| Since many deemed themselves above their worth
-  And sought in vain, and perished ere they found.”
+| And sought in vain, and perished ere they found.”

 | Then Bedivere: “Alas the King!
 I saw
 | The unstayed overwhelming tide of war: